Archie Robb

-Archibald Ronald Robb (1890 - 1962) was an Australian artilleryman who saw active service in WWI.
-Pre and post WWI he was a Tasmanian state representative rower and a 1914 Australian national champion.
+Archibald Ronald Robb (1890 - 1962) was an Australian artilleryman who saw active service in World War I. Before and after the First World War he was a Tasmanian state representative rower and a 1914 Australian national champion.
 At war's end he rowed in the AIF #1 eight to victory at the 1919 Henley Peace Regatta and brought the King's Cup to Australia.

-Club & state rowing
+Club and state rowing

 Robb was raised in Hobart, Tasmania.
 His club rowing was from the Derwent Rowing Club.
 In 1913 and in 1914 he was selected at seven in the Tasmanian representative men's eights which competed for the Interstate eight-oared championship at the Australian Interstate Regatta.
 He rowed in the 1914 Tasmanian eight to their championship victory.

 After the war he returned to the Derwent Rowing Club and he was again selected at seven in Tasmanian men's eights in 1920 and 1921 when Interstate eight-oared championships recommenced, now racing for the same King's Cup Robb had won at Henley in 1919.